alissa-huskey/python-class/docs/exercises/adventure.md

 #### D. (still) in do_go(): figure out where we're going

-Next we'll look up the new place name from the current place dictionary using the direction (ie. `"east"`) to as a key.
-If it's missing, that means the player can't go that direction from where they are.
+Next we'll get the info for where the player is going from `PLACES`, or print an error message if it's not found.

 1. `[ ]` use the `.get()` method on `PLACES` to get the value associated with the `new_name` key and assign it to `new_place`